“The Law of Life’s Transmigration”

 distant past lives?

-What is past Karma?
+What is past Karma like?

 What is the difference between